 The borders of early melanomas are often uneven and may have scalloped or rough edges.
 Common moles have smoother, more even borders.

 Mole-Colour 3.
 COLOUR

 Common moles usually are a single shade of brown.
 Varied shades or brown, tan or black are often a first sign of melanoma.
 As melanomas progress, the colours red, white and blue may appear.

 Early melanomas tend to grow larger than common moles – generally to at least the size of a pencil eraser (about 6mm or 1/4” in diameter).

 Any more that changes over time should be assessed.

 If a mole is frequently itching, bleeding, scabbing or tingling, it should be examined.

-This is always done by Dr. Bellaney.
+This is always done by Dr. Bellaney or Dr Fergusson.
 Part of the examination will likely involve the use of special magnifying equipment.
 If a skin cancer is present it will usually be able to be diagnosed immediately.
 However, if there is any doubt a biopsy will sometimes be required (see below) for which there will be an extra charge.

-Once the examination (and if required biopsy) is complete Dr. Bellaney will discuss his findings with you.
+Once the examination (and if required biopsy) is complete we will discuss the findings with you.
 In many cases this will involve reassurance that there are currently no skin cancers.
 In this case recommendation regarding the need for any follow up skin examinations will be made.

 If there is a skin cancer present, treatment options will be discussed and an appointment for treatment made.